As an Amazon Associate I earn from qualifying purchases.

 Coffee grounds – You can use regular or decaf.
 Pick your favorite flavor as well.
-Your usual coffee that you drink in the morning is great!
+The usual coffee that you drink in the morning is great!

 Pumpkin pie spice – Make sure this is just a blend of spices without any sugar added.
 And if you need to make your own, you can find my pumpkin pie spice recipe here.

-- If you wish you can also add some pure vanilla extract to this.
+- You can add some pure vanilla extract to this if you wish.
 About one teaspoon will do.

 - Milk of choice

 - Sweetener of choice

 Making This For More People